-1 European MSP Platform, 2022b.
+&lt;sup>1 European MSP Platform, 2022b.

 Nevertheless, in the mentioned court ruling, several examples of good practice emerge from the current national MSP practice.
-The experience to date (including the one with proceedings) ensured that the approach in which MSP was carried out at the national level was carefully considered, especially regarding the designation of offshore wind areas.1
+The experience to date (including the one with proceedings) ensured that the approach in which MSP was carried out at the national level was carefully considered, especially regarding the designation of offshore wind areas.

-Best Practice Example.
-"The first step [in the national MSP process] that the planners did is that they ordered the scientific reports on where wind is, basically; where are very strong winds; where is good possibility to build an offshore wind parks.
-Next step was that they excluded all the protected areas that are already there.
-And then next step was to take into account also migration routes for marine mammals, like, seals, mainly, birds and bats.
-And this is one thing that we weren't at first really happy with this process because there wasn't enough data to know, where exactly the birds are migrating.
-And for that they ordered new research and thanks to that, I think, today there's fairly good understanding of where birds migrate, where mammals migrate.
-Next to that also was the spawning area for fishes, so, that was then excluded.
-And also, for the socio-economic or social reasons the offshore wind areas were shifted further from the coast, so, that visually it won't be that big impact.
-So, step by step, the offshore wind area, basically, got smaller and smaller, but by that also like all stakeholders had their say; what do they think and where we should still get." informant #28 - NGO representative, Estonia, pc, February 16, 2022.
+BEST PRACTICE EXAMPLE.
+"The first step [in the national MSP process] that the planners did is ordering the scientific reports on where the wind is, basically; where are very strong winds; where is a good possibility to build an offshore wind park.
+The next step was that they excluded all the protected areas that were already there.
+And then next step was also to consider migration routes for marine mammals, like seals, mainly birds and bats.
+And this is one thing that we weren't at first delighted with this process because there wasn't enough data to know where exactly the birds are migrating.
+And for that, they ordered new research and thanks to that, I think, today there's a fairly good understanding of where birds migrate, where mammals migrate.
+Next to that also was the spawning area for fish, which was then excluded.
+And also, for socio-economic or social reasons, the offshore wind areas were shifted further from the coast so that it won't be that big impact visually.
+So, step by step, the offshore wind area, basically, got smaller and smaller, but by that also like all stakeholders had their say; what do they think and where we should still get,"

+informant #28 - NGO representative, Estonia, pc, February 16, 2022.

 • The Estonian MSPlan lays out guidelines and conditions.
-It is preferable to adhere to the guidelines based on a long-term vision and the requirements for the multi-use of the area.
+It is preferable to adhere to the guidelines based on a long-term vision and the requirements for the multiuse of the area.
 Deviations from the guidelines must be made in consultation with other involved or impacted parties to ensure the planning solution is fully implemented.
-The conditions are requirements established by the plan, and adherence to them is required.2
+The conditions are requirements established by the plan, and adherence to them is required.

-1 informant #28 - NGO representative, Estonia, pc, February 16, 2022; 2 European MSP Platform, 2022b.
+&lt;sup>1 informant #28 - NGO representative, Estonia, pc, February 16, 2022; European MSP Platform, 2022b.